elledevelope/Maquette_resto/README.md

 # My First HTML Project 👩‍💻🎉

 Welcome to my first HTML project!
 In this project, I've used HTML and CSS to create a desktop-first design without incorporating any media queries.
 This README.md file provides an overview of the project structure and how to get started.
-I was exploring the fundamentals of HTML and CSS during this learning journey. 🚀💻

 ## Project Structure